Code-Institute-Submissions/MS2-Asteroids-Game/README.md

     - Fix this issue by increasing the size of the asteroids and reducing the thickness of the stroke.

+## Date: Tuesday, 26th January, 2021

+- On mobile and tablet devices, when using the controls, it seems to want to select text as the game is played.

+    - Couldn't find a fix to this due to time restrictions.

 ---

 # Learning Resources